THE BEST COSTA RICA

 If you only have one thing in your med kit, it should be neosporin.
 Its not available in Costa Rica.

-Sea Sickness can ruin your Cano Island trip.
+Sea Sickness can affect your Cano Island trip.
 Be prepared!